-Washington has surpassed its annual average of 90-degree days, with more hot days ahead
+Analysis | Washington has surpassed its annual average of 90-degree days, with more hot ones ahead

 If the city reaches 45 days at or above 90, it ranks within the top 20 percent of years since records began.
 If the tally reaches 50, that’s the top 13 percent and top 20 years overall.
 In 2020, the city recorded 46 such days, which seems poised to be surpassed this year.

 Should the “heat wave” (commonly thought of as three days or more above 90) go through the weekend, it could reach or surpass the longest of the season.
-The previous two streaks this summer, which took place in mid-July and mid-August, reached seven days.
+The previous longest streaks this summer, which took place in mid-July and mid-August, reached seven days each.
 On average, D.C. experiences five heat waves per year with a maximum length of typically nine or 10 days.

 There are signs that the current heat dome may break down into early next week, which would allow temperatures to return closer to normal, as in the mid-80s.
 It may also be a short-lived break, as the image below shows a new pulse of heat may return in 10 days.

-One way or another, we’re running out the calendar and temperatures should drop soon.
-On average, the District typically sees its last final day of 90-degree weather Sept.
+One way or another, we’re running out the calendar, and temperatures should drop soon.
+On average, the District typically sees its last day of 90-degree weather Sept.
 12. Dulles typically experiences its last 90-degree day on Sept.
-8; Baltimore is Sept.
+8; Baltimore’s is Sept.
 9.

 While there are some signs the final 90-degree date average is pushing deeper into September, it has been rather steady across the climate record of Washington, perhaps wandering up to five to seven days deeper into the shoulder season between summer and fall.